flomesh-io/osm-edge-docs/content/en/docs/guides/troubleshooting/traffic_management/permissive_traffic_policy_mode.md

 ### 1. Confirm permissive traffic policy mode is enabled

-Confirm permissive traffic policy mode is enabled by verifying the value for the `enablePermissiveTrafficPolicyMode` key in the `osm-mesh-config` custom resource. `osm-mesh-config` MeshConfig resides in the namespace OSM control plane namespace (`osm-system` by default).
+Confirm permissive traffic policy mode is enabled by verifying the value for the `enablePermissiveTrafficPolicyMode` key in the `osm-mesh-config` custom resource. `osm-mesh-config` MeshConfig resides in the namespace osm-edge control plane namespace (`osm-system` by default).

 ```console
 # Returns true if permissive traffic policy mode is enabled